jteplitz/ng2_web_worker_scrolling_table/README.md

-# Ng2 WebWorker Todo Demo
+# Ng2 WebWorker Scrolling Table Demo
-This is a simple demo of building a Todo App with WebWorker support in Angular 2.
+This is a demo of using custom elements with WebWorkers in Angular 2.

 # Run Demo
 First clone the repo and then run `npm run tsc`.
 This will compile the TypeScript files, and watch for changes.